Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Modeling assumptions

 \subsubsection{Deterministic vs. stochastic}

-Deterministic demand is assumed to be precisely known, either derived directly from historical data or obtained through a forecast model capable of providing accurate predictions.
-Stochastic demand, instead, accounts for passenger arrivals following a stochastic process, typically leveraging Poisson processes~\cite{pavone2012robotic,hyland2018dynamic,guo2020vehicle,volkov2012markov}.
-Such an assumption is ubiquitous in queueing-theoretical models and studies where passenger arrivals are treated as part of a queueing system.
-The assumptions regarding transportation demand in \gls{abk:amod} research are analogous to those concerning demand in power grid control or communication networks research.
-Clarifying such assumptions similarly affects the reproducibility of these studies.
+Deterministic demand is assumed precisely known, either directly from historical data or via accurate forecasts.
+Stochastic demand instead models passenger arrivals as a random process, typically Poisson~\cite{pavone2012robotic,hyland2018dynamic,guo2020vehicle,volkov2012markov}, an assumption ubiquitous in queueing-theoretical work where arrivals form part of a queueing system.
+These demand assumptions parallel those in power grid and communication network control, and making them explicit is equally important for reproducibility.